sebastianneubert/tmdb/README.md

 ## Setup

+1. Get an API key from TMDB: https://www.themoviedb.org/settings/api
-1. Copy `.env.example` to `.env`
+2. Copy `.env.example` to `.env`
-2. Add your TMDB API key and adjust your preferences:
+3. Add your TMDB API key and adjust your preferences:

     ```
     # .env file